Harshan1823/Harshan1823/README.md

 ## 🚀 About Me
-I'm a Data enthisiast with a strong focus on building end-to-end production pipleines to develop ML applications.
-I am currently working as a Research Assistant under Virtusos team to develop and research on real-world applications levearging AI.
+I'm a data enthusiast with a passion for building end-to-end production pipelines and developing impactful machine learning solutions.
+Currently, I’m working as a Research Assistant with the Virtuosos team, where I focus on leveraging AI to solve complex challenges and research cutting-edge applications.
+With nearly 3 years of experience in the data space, I have a proven track record in delivering successful projects across the Pharma, Finance, and E-commerce industries.

-I am open to new opportunities where I can apply my skills to solve complex problems and drive innovation.
-With nearly 3 years of experience in the data space with expertise in Pharma, Finance and E-commerce industries.
-My expertise spans Python, PyTorch, Tensorflow, Node.js, Java, Terraform, and various cloud platforms including AWS, Azure and GCP.
+My technical expertise spans Python, PyTorch, TensorFlow, Node.js, Java, and Terraform, alongside extensive experience with cloud platforms such as AWS, Azure, and GCP.
+I am particularly interested in developing scalable data pipelines, implementing robust MLOps strategies, and fine-tuning large language models (LLMs) for domain-specific applications.

-Feel free to explore my projects below and connect with me for opportunities to collaborate or discuss potential roles.
+Driven by a passion for innovation and problem-solving, I thrive in collaborative environments where I can design, optimize, and deploy machine learning solutions to production.
+Feel free to explore my projects below, and reach out if you’d like to discuss opportunities for collaboration, explore new ideas, or connect for potential roles!

 ## Currently Working On